Harald Malmgren

-Harald Bernard Malmgren (July 13, 1935 – February 13, 2025) was an American writer, lobbyist, and trade negotiator.
+Harald Bernard Malmgren (July 13, 1935 – February 13, 2025) was an American economist, writer, lobbyist, and trade negotiator.
 In the 1960s and 1970s, he worked for the United States government, including in the Office of the United States Trade Representative, where he focused on negotiations relating to the General Agreement on Tariffs and Trade (GATT).

 While working on a DPhil at the University of Oxford in the early 1960s, Malmgren published a pioneering article in organizational economics.
 After leaving Oxford, Malmgren conducted research into non-tariff barriers to trade and published two books outlining his belief that trade agreements could be an important tool in foreign affairs.
 From 1972 to 1975 he was a deputy special representative for trade negotiations, holding the rank of ambassador and primarily working on the GATT.
 After leaving the government, Malmgren worked as a lobbyist for Japanese business interests, who paid high fees for his work.

 Throughout his life, Malmgren was both opaque and self-aggrandizing about his work, concealing his financial interests in certain matters, while frequently embellishing and fabricating autobiographical claims related to his political connections and government service.

 Early life and education

-Harald Malmgren was born in Boston, Massachusetts on July 13, 1935 to Swedish immigrants Berndt Birger Malmgren and Magda Malmgren (née Nilsson).
+Harald Malmgren was born in Boston, Massachusetts on July 13, 1935, to Swedish immigrants Berndt Birger Malmgren and Magda Malmgren (née Nilsson).
 He spent a year at Rensselaer Polytechnic Institute before transferring to Yale University.
 He earned an undergraduate degree in economics from Yale in 1957, summa cum laude.
 While at Yale, Malmgren worked as a research assistant to Thomas Schelling, who encouraged him to go to Oxford University for his doctorate of philosophy.
 From 1957 to 1959 Malmgren had a fellowship from the Woodrow Wilson National Fellowship Foundation, allowing him to do research at Harvard University.
 In October 1957, he matriculated as a DPhil student at The Queen's College, Oxford.
-His thesis was to be on "the concept of an industrial process," supervised by Philip Andrews.
-He also studied under J.R.
-Hicks while at Oxford.
+His thesis was initially to be on "the concept of an industrial process," supervised by Philip Andrews.
 By 1960, Malmgren had transferred to Nuffield College, and by July 1961 he had submitted his DPhil thesis.
+His supervisors were John Hicks and Ian Little.
 Malmgren received a DPhil from Nuffield in February 1962.

 While at Oxford, Malmgren published the article "Information, expectations, and the theory of the firm" in The Quarterly Journal of Economics.
 In 1996, the scholar Nicolai J. Foss wrote that the article was "a strikingly original paper that, had it been duly recognized, could have changed the course of the theory of economic organization", arguing that it anticipated later developments in the theory of the firm and "complementarities between stocks of knowledge."